spress/spress.yosymfony.com/_posts/2014-07-29-a-static-site-generator-in-your-php-project.md

 ---
 layout: blog/post
 title: A static site generator in your PHP projects
-description: Spress-core package lets you using Spress in your PHP projects
+description: Spress-core package lets you use a static site generator in your PHP projects
 categories: [news]
 tags: ['spress-core']
 ---
 The last days I have been working on splitting Spress into [Spress Core](https://github.com/spress/Spress-core) and its ecosystem
 (console commands and others) as I was described in [issue #13](https://github.com/spress/Spress/issues/13).
-Now you can to include Spress Core in your PHP projects and to generate static content.
-This feature would be useful for generating HTML content of a web project that has both dynamic and static responses.
+Now you can include Spress Core in your PHP projects.
+This feature would be useful for generating HTML content of a web project that have both dynamic and static responses.

 ## How to use?